svenvc/zinc/zinc-http-components-paper.md

 ZnRequest>>#setBasicAuthenticationUsername:password:

-Basic authentication over plain HTTP is insecure because it transfers your username/password combination obfuscated by encoding it using the Base64 encoding.
+Basic authentication over plain HTTP is insecure because it transfers your username/password combination obfuscated by encoding it using the trivial Base64 encoding.
 When used over HTTPS, basic authentication is secure though.

 Note that when sending multiple requests while reusing the same client,